 Degree Granting Department

-Mortimer, James A.
+James A. Mortimer, Ph.D.

 This work evaluates Medicare Hospice Benefit (MHB) eligibility standards that are referenced throughout this work as either "Medicare prognostic criteria," or "Local Medical Review Policies."
 Following the Chapter 1 overview of prognosis in end-stage disease, association between the Medicare clinical predictors and survival outcomes in dementing, cardiovascular and cerebrovascular illnesses are described in Chapter 2.
 Chapter 3 examines the prognostic belief systems of multidisciplinary hospice personnel.
 Chapter 4 seeks to improve the predictive performance of the Medicare prognostic criteria for dementia.
 The fifth and final chapter critiques the Medicare prognostic criteria from conceptual, methodological, and applied perspectives and suggests related research and policy directions.
 The Chapter 2 sample comprised 453 medical records of terminally ill persons; Chapter 4 sample, 187 medical records.
 Thirty-seven hospice personnel comprised the respondent sample in the Chapter 3 study.

 Chapter 2 assesses the scientific validity of federally sanctioned Medicare "severe illness/end-stage illness" demarcations in three non-cancer disease catregories.
 Calculation of measures of predictive validity revealed striking and consistent imbalances of false negative and false positive errors across the three diagnostic categories studied, suggesting inequitable distribution of the costs and benefits of regulatory reform among public health payers, consumers and providers.

 Chapter 4 demonstrates that dropping one of the three prognostic criteria for dementia (the medical complications criteria) may improve predictive validity.
 This finding demonstrates that, in dementing illnesses at least, functional debility may better identify 6-month survival prognosis and thus hospice eligibility, than the composite Medicare prognostic criteria.
 The merit of parsimony in objective definitions of terminality is implied.

 Scholar Commons Citation

-Moore, D Helen, "Evaluation of the prognostic criteria for medicare hospice eligibility" (2004).
+Moore, D Helen, "Evaluation of the Prognostic Criteria for Medicare Hospice Eligibility" (2004).
 Graduate Theses and Dissertations.